 eduroam for visitors to Rhodes

-If you're visiting Rhodes and your home institution participates in eduroam, you should be able to get free Internet access at Rhodes by simply connecting to the eduroam wireless network at any of our on-campus hotspots.
+If you're visiting Rhodes and your home institution participates in eduroam, you should be able to get free Internet access at Rhodes by simply connecting to the eduroam wireless network anywhere where there's Wi-Fi coverage on campus.
 You will need to authenticate with your home institution's credentials (and you may need to make arrangements with them for this to work).
 If your institution makes use of eduroam CAT, you can use that to configure your device.

 The eduroam wireless network for visitors offers limited Internet access, and is not considered part of Rhodes' network.
 You can expect normal web browsing, email, VPNs (IPSec, L2TP, OpenVPN, PPTP & SSTP) and SSH to work; most other things are currently restricted.
 Internet bandwidth is very limited, largely as a reflection of the limited Internet bandwidth available to Rhodes.
 Use of this network is subject to a specific acceptable use policy, which differs from Rhodes' standard AUP.